The-Spirit/C64_Prologic-Dos_Classic/README.md

 - F3  LIST
 - F4  OLD (UNNEW-Function according to NEW or software-side RESET)
 - F5  RUN
-- F6  OFF (2-step shutdown of Prologic DOS support)
+- F6  OFF (2-step shutdown, 1st time shuts down fastload/save, 2nd time disables at all)
 - F7  LOAD loads the first program on disk or the selected program from a directory
 - F8  DEV#8/9 Changes the current floppy drive